-Coral species have been demonstrated to adapt to changing sea surface temperature levels (Safaie et al. 2018).
-This process can occur through natural selection of temperature resistant coral polyps or algal symbionts, as well physiological acclimation (Safaie et al. 2018).
-WHAT IMPACT DOES NOT INCLUDING THIS HAVE ON THE STUDY?
-However, coral species also possess different thermal tolerances (McClanahan et al. 2020).
-Reefs found within the Indo-Pacific Coral Triangle are distributed at higher temperatures and will therefore suffer from less coral bleaching in response to thermal stress than reefs found outside the Coral Triangle (McClanahan et al. 2020). (double check that this is the right interpretation) WHAT IMPACT DOES THIS HAVE ON THE STUDY?

-Additionally, similar results have been published regarding the ability for coral species to tolerate various pH levels (Barkley et al. 2017).
-Coral reefs located in the community of Palau’s karstic Rock Island are currently living, and continue to persist at pH levels expected to be reached by the end of the century, meaning values around 7.7 (Barkley et al. 2017).
-(Why is the study still robust given this?)
+Our analysis assumes that the identified thermal threshold remains a barrier, and does not incorporate any potential impacts of adaptation to new environmental conditions.
+Coral species have been demonstrated to adapt to changing sea surface temperature levels through processes of natural selection of temperature resistant coral polyps or algal symbionts, as well physiological acclimation (Safaie et al. 2018).
+Moreover, different coral species can also possess different thermal tolerances (McClanahan et al. 2020).
+For instance, reefs found within the Indo-Pacific Coral Triangle are distributed at higher temperatures than those found outside the Coral Triangle (McClanahan et al. 2020).
+Similar findings have been made for the tolerance of different coral species various pH levels (Barkley et al. 2017).
+Coral reefs located in the community of Palau’s karstic Rock Island are currently living at, and continue to persist at, pH levels expected to be reached by the end of the century, i.e. values around 7.7 (Barkley et al. 2017).
 Similarly to reefs adapted to elevated SST levels, it is presumed that pH tolerant corals arise through processes of adaptation by natural selection or by a precise combination of environmental conditions (Barkley et al. 2017).
 For instance, McCulloch et al., (2012) demonstrated that some species of Scleractinian coral, such as Cladocora caespitosa, possess the ability to up-regulate pH, allowing them to continue calcareous growth despite increasing ocean acidification.

-For the purpose of our research, it was assumed that there would be no phenotypic nor genetic adaptation by coral species, nor aggregates, to the changing SST and surface ocean pH for the entire century.
-This assumption allowed for the analysis of global reefs, as it was presumed that all reefs would suffer from the climatic effects expected to occur under the RCP8.5 scenario, regardless of a predisposition to adaptation/ acclimation or elevated thresholds.
-WHAT EFFECT DOES THIS HAVE ON THE STUDY?
+For the purposes of our research, it was assumed that there would be no phenotypic nor genetic adaptation by coral species, nor aggregates, to changing SST and surface ocean pH over the coming century.
+Furthermore, we assumed that, regardless of their pre-disposition to higher SST and lower pH tolerances, all hard coral species would be impacted similarly by the climatic effects expected to occur when SST and pH levels surpass 30ºC and go below 7.7 respectively, although the evaluation of present-day reef distributions against the SST threshold in particular appear to support this.
+These assumptions allowed for the analysis of global reefs under both ESM models and RCP scenarios 2.6, 7.0 and 8.5, regardless of a predisposition to adaptation/ acclimation or elevated thresholds.
+However, this in turn means that there is the possibility for a proportion of reefs found in challenging conditions within our results to continue to persist despite being beyond the identified thresholds.

-A further assumption was that regardless of the potential for species composition to change over the coming century, all species would be subjected to the lethal effects expected to occur beyond both the SST and surface ocean pH thresholds.
-This then means that despite the potential for a reef community to be predominantly composed of SST/pH resilient or tolerant species, effects from ocean acidification and increased SST, such as reduced calcification rates and bleaching, would persist. (is this necessary to include- whats the relation to the last study)